 Upon enrolling at Baptist Seminary of Kentucky, each degree-seeking student and any non-degree student taking courses with the possible intention of pursuing a degree will be assigned a full-time faculty advisor who will generally remain a permanent advisor for the remainder of the student's program.
+Concentration students (Black Church Studies, Pastoral Care & Chaplaincy, Rural Ministry) that are assigned a faculty advisor other than the director of their concentration will also be assigned that director as a secondary advisor.

 Students may request a change in advisors after completion of twelve (12) hours of study.
 Students should request permission of the professor prior to requesting he/she serve as advisor.